When Sexual Fluidity Is Turned Against Us

 The issue with the born this way approach now, is that we, as a community, have progressed.
 We no longer want to say, “Look I didn’t choose to be gay, so treat me with respect.”
 We, the queer community, want to say, “What if I chose to be queer?
 Let’s say I did.
 What’s wrong with that?”
 The answer of course, is nothing.
-We’re living in a time where we no longer want to justify our gayness, we would to embrace our queerness.
+We’re living in a time where we no longer want to justify our gayness; we want to embrace our queerness.

-Now I do believe that the vast majority of gay men and women are indeed born this way.
+Now, I do believe that the vast majority of gay men and women are indeed “born this way.”
 I think there is something genetic, hormonal, or in another way biological.
 However, for sexually fluid folks, I can’t confidently make the same claim.
 I could make the argument that there’s a biological underpinning that allows sexually fluid people to be open, but I’m not sold that there is a “bi gene.”
 I think upbringing and environment do a play a large role.
 Research from Dr. Michael Bailey and Dr. Lisa Diamond, which has looked at sexual fluidity, supports the idea that sexuality is flexible and influenced by one’s environment.

 Photo by Daniel Tobias